Death and Justice: What Might Have Been

 Then again, people of Bangladesh do not live on the munificence of the progressive-liberals.
 We are a rising nation that work and trade with the world for hard-earned currency.
 Progressive sensibilities is not something that should be deeply worrying when far worse things are happening in the world and the attention of the world is very scant and intermittent on us anyway.
 We should and must worry about what is happening in our country first and foremost.
 Vengeful justice is not a large problem when it is directed to a small and isolated target, an individual or a group.
 When it is directed towards a substantial and powerful section of the society, things can go out of control quickly.

-The AC Nielsen survey conducted this April on public opinion in Bangladesh have following information about the support of War Crimes Tribunal.
+The AC Nielsen survey conducted this April on public opinion in Bangladesh have following information.
 The news was published in The New Age and the link is given below.
 92% of the respondents say they are aware of the trial and 86% want the trial to go on while only 12% want the trials to stop.
-But a whopping 63% said the trial are unfair or very unfair and only 31 % saying the trials are fair or very fair.
-Clearly there is massive support for the trails but also recognition that the process had not been fair.
+But 63% said the trial are unfair or very unfair and only 31 % saying the trials are fair or very fair.
+Clearly there is massive support for the trials but also recognition that the process had not been fair.
 The demand for justice is not easily to surmise even without survey data.
 A tremendous wrong was inflicted upon millions of innocent and simple Bangladeshi people in 1971.
 The general people can understand divided loyalty during the time of political upheaval but they are never ready to forgive fellow countrymen who stained their hands with the blood of innocent civilians in service of foreign masters.
 There is a groundswell of support for delivering justice towards those betrayers and achieve some kind of closure with the victims of 1971.

 Achieving a closure seem to be a pipe dream now.
 Our nation is more divided now than ever before.
 Some primal forces have been unleashed through the cleft and nobody can even guess how the chips will fall down in the end.
 Watching and reading the reactions from all sides after the Appeal verdict of Kader Mollah, I was reminded of a very prescient article I read months ago.
 It reminded me of things that might have been.

 The article named “Truth not Punishment” was published in Forum magazine of The Daily Star in 2010 and was written by Dr Jalal Alamgir.
-He was son of Dr Muhiuddin Khan Alamgir, current home minister.
 Dr Jalal Alamgir was a tenured professor of Political Science at University of Massachusetts-Boston.
 Tragically he died in a drowning accident in Thailand in 2011.
 We are sorely missing his insights on the current course of the country.
 I urge the readers to go though the article in toto but I must mention here the section that made me think wistfully of what might have been (bold effect added by me for emphasis).

 ” In this essay, I am making the following case: